General Rules For Meetings & Activities

 The Troop will follow the guidelines in the B.S.A.
 Guide to Safe Scouting for all its activities.

 Controlled Items: B.S.A. specifically bans the use of certain items by youth members.
 Some examples are oversize knives and liquid fueled stoves, lighters etc. If a Scout is caught with one of these items it will be confiscated and returned to the boy’s parents at the end of the outing.
 Other items may be restricted if in the opinion of the Troop Committee they pose a problem for the Troop.
-If you have a question if something is illegal, please ask and save an unpleasant scene!
+If you have a question if something is illegal, please ask!

 Healthy Eating: Troop 7 is working on having food plans that encourage healthy eating on both the Patrol and Troop level.
 The Adult Leaders must approve menus for weekend activities.
 Scouts are also highly encouraged not to bring high sugar or caffeinated drinks.
 “Monster” drinks or other of this type are not allowed.

-Uniforms: The Class “A” uniform consists of a BSA uniform shirt with the proper patches and rank, merit badge sash, the green Troop 7 hat with his name written inside, and his Scout Handbook also with his name written inside the front cover.
+Uniforms: The Class “A” uniform consists of a BSA uniform shirt with the proper patches and rank, merit badge sash, the green Troop 7 hat with his/her name written inside, and his Scout Handbook also with his/her name written inside the front cover.

 - The Class “B” uniform consisting of the green Troop 7 shirt and hat is worn on Troop outdoor activities and where otherwise specified.